SodaWithoutSparkles/revanced-troubleshooting-guide/step by step/02-check-ver.md

-# First Start Guide
+# Checking versions

-We are going to start patching now, but first:
+We are going to start patching now, but first we need to check supported version of YouTube.

-### Part 0: Checking versions

 The latest supported YT version is: